 If your crypto is seen as income, you’ll pay Income Tax on it.
 Meanwhile, if your crypto is seen as a capital asset, you’ll pay Capital Gains Tax.
 Let’s break the current guidance down on both.

-If your crypto is seen as a capital asset, whenever you dispose of your capital asset, you’ll pay Capital Gains Tax on any profit.
+If your crypto is seen as a capital asset, whenever you dispose of it, you’ll pay Capital Gains Tax on any profit.
 Disposals of a capital asset include:

 - Selling crypto for USD or other fiat currencies